-When inside their mother, these baby giraffe horns are folded flat so as to not get in the way.
+When inside their mother, these baby giraffe horns fold flat so as to not get in the way.
 It takes a few hours before they unfold themselves and stand proudly upon the newborn.

-Baby giraffe look very pale in comparison.
-Although you can make out the pattern, the intense colouring won’t develop until they become adults.
+Did you know that all the giraffe subspecies have a different coat of patterns and markings?
+Baby giraffes look very pale in comparison.
+Although you can make out the pattern, the intense coloring won’t develop until they become adults.

 Even though a newborn has a long neck, it is about to get a lot longer.
-In comparison to the size of their bodies, babies have much shorter necks than the adults.
+In comparison to the size of their bodies, babies have much shorter necks than adults.

-It’s essential for giraffe to first grow tall and then grow fat.
-Well, if they didn’t grow tall they couldn’t reach the tree branches they feed from.
+It’s essential for giraffes to first grow tall and then grow fat.
+Well, if they didn’t grow tall they couldn’t reach the tree branches they feed on.

 They probably don’t call them daycare groups or kindergartens, but that’s essentially what they are.